 i.
-For distances of 400km or more, the eligible unit cost (for either rail or air travel) is calculated on the basis of the EC travel distance calculator - which first confirms the officially recognised distance between two locations and then provides the unit cost for different 'distance bands' (e.g. 400-600 km).
+For distances of 400km or more, the eligible unit cost (for either rail or air travel) is calculated on the basis of the Commission Decision (translated into the EC travel distance calculator - which first confirms the officially recognised distance between two locations and then provides the unit cost for different 'distance bands' (e.g. 400-600 km).

 Example 1: travel between Coimbra (Portugal) and Zagreb (Croatia) The distance of a one-way trip between Coimbra and Zagreb is 2586 km by rail according to the EC distance calculator.
-Eligible travel costs for the roundtrip (going and return) is hence 433€ per staff member.
+Eligible travel costs for the roundtrip (going and return) is hence 541€ per staff member.

-12 Peer reviewers are direct employees of the urban authority, as defined in Section 4 "Who is eligible to take part?".
+Peer reviewers are direct employees of the urban authority, as defined in Section 4 "Who is eligible to take part?".

 ii.
-For distances below 400km within one Member State, the eligible unit cost is defined on the basis of a fixed rate for any journey of between 50 and 400 km for each Member State - as set out in the EC table of 'intra-Member State return journeys' 13 iii.
-For distances below 400km between two Member States, the unit cost is based on the addition of the unit cost for an intra-Member State return journey in both countries.
+For distances below 400km within one Member State, the eligible unit cost is defined on the basis of a fixed rate for any journey of between 50 and 400 km for each Member State - as set out in the EC table of 'intra-Member State return journeys' 13.